-Hunt Energy has evolved from its inception in 1934, but has always remained a privately held, family-owned group of companies
+Hunt has evolved from its inception in 1934, but has always remained a privately held, family-owned group of companies

 “The energy industry is in a fascinating moment in time because it is undergoing so much change.
-As both the industry and humanity continue to evolve, we firmly believe that we can positively impact it in a very meaningful way.”Hunter HuntCEO, Hunt Energy
+As both the industry and humanity continue to evolve, we firmly believe that we can positively impact both in a very meaningful way.”Hunter HuntCEO, Hunt Energy

 Each subsidiary is managed by its own leadership team, but remains aligned with our Core Values and corporate philosophies.
 This group of leaders provides guidance on the specific business needs, participates in the development of strategic and business planning, and is responsible for overall corporate performance.

-What Makes Up Hunt Energy?
+What Makes Up Hunt?

 Despite their individual fields of expertise and their roles within different subsets of the industry, the senior executive team works collaboratively, ensuring the decision-making process is comprehensive, well-informed, and balanced.

-Hunt Energy leadership regularly participates in industry forums conferences and training programs to enhance their establishment of strategic priorities, manage risks, develop teams, and keep up with the constantly changing trends of their specific sector.
-The leadership team is focused on constantly building on their industry knowledge, leadership capacity and business acumen.
+Hunt leadership regularly participates in industry forums conferences and training programs to enhance their establishment of strategic priorities, manage risks, develop teams, and keep up with the constantly changing trends of their specific sector.
+The leadership team is focused on constantly building on their industry knowledge, leadership capacity, and business acumen.

 Hunter Hunt has led the efforts to expand the energy focus of the Hunt affiliation of companies to include the electric power industry.
 He established Hunt Power in 1998 to develop and invest in entrepreneurial opportunities in the electric and gas utility infrastructure industries.
 In 1999, he created Sharyland Utilities, L.P., as a regulated electric utility within Texas.
 Sharyland was the first greenfield utility created in the United States since the late 1960’s.
 Over the years, Hunt Power and its subsidiaries have worked closely with Sharyland Utilities on a variety of innovative projects, including: the development of the first commercial interconnection between the electrical grids of Texas and Mexico; the development and construction of approximately 300 miles of new transmission infrastructure in the Texas Panhandle and South Plains as part of the Texas Competitive Renewable Energy Zone (CREZ) process; and the creation of Real Estate Investment Trusts (REITs) for electric and natural gas transmission and distribution assets.